SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/SCI_Console.png" width="70%">

 2. First, we will add a new test user.
-Navigate to **User & Authorizations --> User Management**
+Navigate to **Users & Authorizations --> User Management**

 3. Click on the **+ Add**-button.